 - 3 large cloves garlic minced or crushed (Grandma only used 2 cloves, I think ;))

-- 3 chicken breast halves or 4 chicken thighs, boneless or bone in, or 4 chicken legs, bone in salt and pepper on chicken
+- 3 chicken breast halves or 4-5 chicken thighs, boneless or bone in, or 4-5 chicken legs, bone in, salted and peppered

 - 1 – 28 oz can stewed plum tomatoes cut up